 This means, your subdomain will rank separately on SERPs without any influence of the main website or vice versa.
 You can read a detailed article on SEO aspects of the Subdomain.

-WordPress Subdomain or Subdirectories: which one is best for SEO aspect?
+WordPress Subdomain or Subdirectories: which one is best for the SEO aspect?

 Subdomain and Subdirectories, these two-term might sound almost similar but they are quite different.
 Even search engines consider this two whole differently.
 Let us check out more about these two, and see their roles.